kotlin-orm/ktorm/hexo-docs/source/en/query.md

 Actually, in the example above, all the work Ktorm does is just to generate a simple SQL `select * from t_employee`.
 The following `.map { }.filter { }.sortedByDescending { }.forEach { }` are all extension functions in Kotlin standard lib.
 That's the advantages of implementing `Iterable` interface.

-There are some other useful properties in `Query` class:
+There are some other useful properties in the `Query` class:

 - **sql:** Return the generated SQL string of this query, can be used to ensure whether the generated SQL is expected while debugging.
 - **rowSet:** Return the `ResultSet` object of this query, lazy initialized after first access, obtained from database by executing the generated SQL.